Queensland Consolidated Acts

 person’s saliva.

-subsection (8C) to the extent it applies to a person who may be required to
+to the extent it applies to a person who may be required to provide a specimen

-comply with request under subsection (20) Upon such request, subject to the
+request under subsection (20) Upon such request, subject to the person

-person concerned then and there providing a second specimen of blood or
+concerned then and there providing a second specimen of blood or saliva, the

-saliva, the health care professional must give the second specimen of blood,
+health care professional must give the second specimen of blood, or the police

-or the police officer must give the second specimen of saliva, to the person
+officer must give the second specimen of saliva, to the person or to the

-of a breath analysing instrument of a specimen of breath of a person required
+breath analysing instrument of a specimen of breath of a person required by a

-by a police officer to be provided under a relevant provision indicates that
+police officer to be provided under a relevant provision indicates that the

-the person is over the general alcohol limit or in the case of a person to
+person is over the general alcohol limit or in the case of a person to whom

 (ab) the analysis by means of a